daveaneo/pheatherx/docs/old/web-app-specs-v2.md

 ### 1.1 Product Vision

-PheatherX is a private execution layer built on Fully Homomorphic Encryption (FHE) within the Fhenix ecosystem.
+FheatherX is a private execution layer built on Fully Homomorphic Encryption (FHE) within the Fhenix ecosystem.
 The web application provides a premium, institutional-grade trading interface that enables users to execute swaps and limit orders with complete privacy—trade direction, size, and intent remain hidden from all observers.

-*Named after the phoenix feather — a symbol of silent, precise movement — PheatherX delivers privacy without sacrificing atomicity, performance, or trustlessness.*
+*Named after the phoenix feather — a symbol of silent, precise movement — FheatherX delivers privacy without sacrificing atomicity, performance, or trustlessness.*

 ### 1.2 Target Users